m9dfukc/deepl-alfred-workflow/README.md

 ## Usage

 To activate this workflow use the default keyword _"dl"_, enter the passage you wanna get translated.
 Source language will be inferred automatically, the preferred destination language can be set in the workflow.
-You can also enforce the destination language by using the `>` symbol – f.e. `dl {passage} > fr`.
+You can also enforce the destination language by using the `>` symbol – f.e. `dl today will be nice weather > fr`.

 Source and destination language codes are available
 ```